IoBuilders/term-structure-amm-hook/README.md

    # Set up your own Pk and RPC in the AVS
    make start-operator
    ```
    This deploys the issuance module, hook, LP token, and EigenLayer contracts; configures the hook as the AVS oracle consumer; and launches the pool.
 The operator listens for tasks and responds with updated YTM.
+The valid address you set in the .env will be funded with 100 of each of the pools tokens.

 You can also skip the operator part and deploy a pool with a flat YTM by running: